If you're in need of a fluffy dog breed (or maybe just a new pillow), give these breeds a try!

 Did you know Poodles come in three size varieties?
 There is a Standard, Miniature, and Toy.
 The breed is known for being exceptionally smart.
 Their "trademark" coat still does require maintenance by a groomer.
 So these dogs are fluffy, but their coats require a lot of maintenance; daily brushing is recommended!

 The Bichon Frise is a gentle, happy dog.
 The small dog's hair continuously grows and doesn't shed.
 So you always have a furry friend to cuddle with on cold days!

 7. Old English Sheepdog

-Trupanion experts tell us that malamutes are friendly and intelligent, but can also be strong-willed, so they need firm training and discipline.
+Malamutes are friendly and intelligent, but can also be strong-willed, so they need firm training and discipline.
 Their athleticism makes malamutes excellent companions for backpacking, jogging, and swimming, but it also means that daily exercise is a must.
+Oh, did we mention that thick coat?
 So.
 Fluffy.